uzma024/FaceRec/README.md

   - Manual Attendence in-case of emergencies, exceptions etc.

 - Attendance management:
-  - All the attendance is added in csv files for easy transfer and management.
+  - All of the attendance is added in csv files for easy transfer and management.
   - No need to manually check files, one can check them on portal too.

-- Most pages of app are responsive and workable on all screen sizes.
+- Most pages of app are fully responsive and workable on all screen sizes.

 ---
 ## OTHER RESOURCES